smpnjn/ankor/README.md

-FJOLT is a blog built in Node.JS and Express, designed to be lightweight and **Server Side Rendered** (SSR).
+%FJOLT is a blog built in Node.JS and Express, designed to be lightweight and **Server Side Rendered** (SSR).
 It has a simple implementation of components, which accepts both **async** and **non-async** CSS, meaning you can optimise which CSS is loaded.
 It is optimized for Linux web servers.

 ## Features and Optimizations
 FJOLT currently has the following optimisations to improve page load speed: